yuzhouguangc/yuguang_website/_pages/services.md

 #### Conference Program Committee Member
 - The Conference on Computer Vision and Pattern Recognition (CVPR), 2023.

+- The International Conference on Machine Learning (ICML), 2023, 2022.

+- SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2023, 2022.

 - AAAI Conference on Artificial Intelligence (AAAI), 2023.

 - Web Search and Data Mining (WSDM), 2023.